Prayag2003/github-actions-docker/README.md

-### Github Action to push,build docker image to dockerhub and made some changes to test the workflow in Github Actions
+### Github Action to push,build docker image to dockerhub and made few changes to test the workflow in Github Actions